 Get involved in extracurricular activities sponsored by your company (sports teams, volunteer initiatives, etc.) and third-party industry associations so that you are naturally exposed to senior people inside and outside your field.
 Become a regular at events that take place more than once, and every time you meet someone, show genuine interest in their work and ask lots of questions.

 An evolution of reverse mentoring, reciprocal mentorship is a two-way relationship in which advice and information pass easily between a senior and junior-level colleague.
 The senior colleague may mentor the junior colleague on general business and career matters, while the junior colleague may provide guidance on twenty-first century workplace efficiencies and technologies.

-For more suggestions, have a look at the full post at Intuit's Fast Track blog.
+For more tips, check out the full post on Intuit's Fast Track blog.